 - Different forms of the same food can have different GI values.
 This can depend on certain factors, including:

-- Cooking – Cooking a food can change its GI value.
-Even the level of cooking can change it.
+- The level of cooking a food can change its value.
 For example, pasta cooked al dente has a lower GI than pasta cooked to softness.

 - GI value doesn’t reflect nutritional value.
 Some foods that have high GI values still contain healthy nutrients.
 For example, potato chips have a similar GI value to green peas.
 But green peas contain more nutrients.
-They are a far better food choice than chips.
+They’re a far better food choice than chips.

-The glycemic index was developed to help people who have diabetes control their blood sugar.
-It has since been adapted as a tool for weight loss and a healthy diet.
-Studies have shown mixed results on how effective it is for weight loss.
+Studies have shown mixed results on how effective the GI is for weight loss.
 The key is to remember to use it as a tool in maintaining a healthy diet, not as the only way to eat.

 Questions to ask your doctor